Infinite-Fansub/Infinite-Client/README.md

     console.log(`${client.user?.username} is Ready`)
 })
 ```
-The alternative however, is by making use of the event handler type, included using the same approach as standard commands.\
+The alternative however, is by making use of the event handler type included using the same approach as standard commands.\
-To do this create an events folder and add it like shown above, then create a TypeScript source file within.\
+To do this create an events folder and add it like shown above, then create a JavaScript source file within.\
-Intellisense systems should also acknowledge and operate under this approach, as long as the generic type is supplied.
 ```js
 module.exports = {
     event: "ready",